 Of course, someone who doesn’t know what they’re doing can make the piercing experience less enjoyable.
-So if you notice that a particular body piercer costs way less than others you’ve considered, find out how much experience they have.
-It’s often better to pay more for a more experienced piercer who will give you a better experience.
+Therefore, if you notice that a particular body piercer costs way less than others you’ve considered, find out how much experience they have.
+It’s often better to pay more for an accomplished piercer, who will give you a safer experience.

 Just like different individual ear piercing professionals may cost more or less than one another, so do different studios.
 Studios that get lots of customers are likely to charge higher prices than those that don’t get a lot of people coming in.

 It makes sense though.
 They have to balance how many piercings they are able to do in a day with how many people are coming in, and being popular means their piercers are more experienced.

 Yes, the ear piercing stand at your mall is probably the least expensive place to get your ears pierced, and sure, it may turn out fine.
-But if it doesn’t, then you’re going to have to spend more money to get your ear re-pierced.
-Or you can decide not to re-pierce it, but you will probably end up feeling bad that you wasted money on something you didn’t get to keep.
+Although if it doesn’t, then you’re going to have to spend more money to get your ear re-pierced.
+Of course, you can decide not to re-pierce it, but you will probably end up feeling bad that you wasted money on something you didn’t get to keep.

 Ear piercing guns are more difficult to aim accurately than a needle, and the advice given by employees trained only to use a piercing gun often isn’t the best or most accurate when it comes to aftercare.
 I’d suggest paying a little more to get it done right, and by someone who stays up-to-date on the best aftercare methods.

 Different types of piercing studios or shops have different procedures.
 Piercing guns and studs come in different prices than sterile piercing needles and high-quality jewelry, and you’ll find that you have options when it comes to what your first piece of jewelry is made out of.